 Any closed shape can be turned into a mask.

-To do so, select the element you want to mask plus the shape you want to use as a mask using the Multi Selection Tool (1).
-Then, tap the Mask button (2) inside the Path Tab.
+To do so, select the element you want to mask plus the shape you want to use as a mask and then, tap the Mask button inside the Path Tab.

 Note: The top object will be always the Mask Shape.